 - The chance of allergic effects is raised in people who have a certain gene called HLA-B*5701.
 Do not take abacavir, lamivudine, and zidovudine if you have the HLA-B*5701 gene.
 Your doctor will check you for this gene before you start abacavir, lamivudine, and zidovudine.
 Talk with your doctor.

 - Read the warning card and carry it with you at all times.
 It tells the signs to watch for in case an allergy happens.

-- Hepatitis B has gotten worse when abacavir, lamivudine, and zidovudine was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine without calling your doctor.
-Talk with your doctor.
+- Hepatitis B has gotten worse when abacavir, lamivudine, and zidovudine was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking abacavir, lamivudine, and zidovudine without calling your doctor.

 - This medicine may cause muscle aches and stiffness if it is used for long periods of time.
 Closely read the part in this leaflet that lists when to call the doctor.

 Uses of Abacavir, Lamivudine, and Zidovudine:

 - It is used to treat HIV infection.